mealie-recipes/mealie/docs/docs/documentation/getting-started/introduction.md

 # About The Project

 !!! warning "Mealie v1 Beta Release"
-    This documentation if for the Mealie v1 Beta release and is not final.
+    This documentation is for the Mealie v1 Beta release and is not final.
 As such, it may contain incomplete or incorrect information.
 You should understand that installing Mealie v1 Beta is a work in progress and while we've committed to maintaining the database schema and provided migrations, we are still in the process of adding new features, and robust testing to ensure the application works as expected.

     You should likely find bugs, errors, and unfinished pages within the application.
 To find the current status of the release you can checkout the [project on github](https://github.com/hay-kot/mealie/projects/7) or reach out on discord.